-I have been stocking up on therapeutic-grade Young Living Essential Oils over the last several months so I had everything on hand I needed.
+I have been stocking up on certified pure therapeutic-grade doTERRA Essential Oils over the last several months so I had everything on hand I needed.

 I used a 4 oz jelly jar for this recipe, which makes a big batch of vapor rub, but it should last in your medicine cabinet for up to 2 years.

 - 7 tablespoons of organic palm shortening or coconut oil

 Directions for Homemade Vapor Rub

 - Melt your palm shortening or coconut oil and pour it into the 4 oz jar.
 For this batch I used 5 tablespoons of palm shortening and 2 tablespoons of coconut oil, but any ratio would work.
 You can use any brand, but I like Tropical Traditions.
 The key is using oils that are solid at room temperature.

 - Add the essential oils and stir.
 I recommend using therapeutic grade essential oils from doTERRA.